-Last month, NPQ published three articles on donor-advised funds (DAFs).
-Our goal is to foster conversation regarding appropriate external and self-regulation for the field.
+This article was first published on August 20, 2018.
+That July, NPQ published three articles on donor-advised funds (DAFs).
+Our goal was to foster conversation regarding appropriate external and self-regulation for the field.
 We also invited additional contributions.
 This contribution to the dialogue from five community foundation leaders speaks to how they view the role of donor-advised funds and urges caution before rushing to regulation.
 (NPQ’s own position is outlined here).
 We continue to encourage further submissions and responses to the issues raised.

 The rapid growth of donor-advised funds (DAFs) is one of the major stories in charitable giving.
 As community foundation leaders, we need to understand the impact of this growth and ensure that those who manage and donate to these funds adhere to best practices.

 We know there have been some recent and high-profile examples that have given people cause for concern.
 When this happens, it is important to learn from these missteps, reflect, and make sure we have the right rules and regulations in place.
 These are conversations we have had and will continue to have with each other, regulators, and members of Congress.

 But we also want to make sure that we don’t let a few bad examples distract from the fact that DAFs are also a vehicle that raises billions in charitable donations to provide critical services and solve important problems in communities across the country.